tuokri/DPPCMakeTemplate/README.md

 Updating vcpkg will update all dependencies installed from vcpkg to their latest versions on vcpkg, which is good to do regularly, unless you have a reason to stay at specific version.

+## GitHub Actions

+This template uses GitHub Actions to build the project on every commit to the master branch.
+If you do not need the actions, you can safely delete the [.github](./.github) directory from your own repository.